mongodb/specifications/source/max-staleness/max-staleness.rst

 1. There are no writes for an hour.
-2. A client performs a heavy read-only workload with read preference mode "nearest" and maxStalenessMS of 30 seconds.
+2. A client performs a heavy read-only workload with read preference mode "nearest" and maxStalenessSeconds of 30 seconds.
 3. The primary receives a write.
 4. In the brief time before any secondary replicates the write, the client re-checks all servers.